yashsaboo/Object-Oriented-Programming-in-C-Language/ReadMe.md

 # Object Oriented Programming in C++ Language
-C is general-purpose, object-oriented programming language, which is loved by C enthusiats and hated by Java's die-hard fans.
+C++ is general-purpose, object-oriented programming language, which is loved by C enthusiats and hated by Java's die-hard fans.
 I remain neutral though, but I solve Leetcode and HackerRank problems using Java (*winks* just saying!).
 This repository includes all the fundamentals concepts of C++ as an object oriented programming language.

 ## File Details
 Codebase includes OOP concepts such as